 Care of a Qualifying Individual

 The care may be provided in the household or outside the household; however, don't include any amounts that aren't primarily for the well-being of the individual.
 You should divide the expenses between amounts that are primarily for the care of the individual and amounts that aren't primarily for the care of the individual.
 You must reduce the expenses primarily for the care of the individual by the amount of any dependent care benefits provided by your employer that you exclude from gross income.
 In general, you can exclude up to $5,000 for dependent care benefits received from your employer.
 Additionally, in general, the expenses claimed may not exceed the smaller of your earned income or your spouse's earned income; however, a special rule applies if your spouse is a full-time student or incapable of self-care.

-Payments to Relatives or Dependents - The care provider can't be your spouse, the parent of your qualifying individual if your qualifying individual is your child and under age 13, your child who is under the age of 19, or a dependent for whom you or your spouse may claim an exemption on your return.
+Payments to Relatives or Dependents - The care provider can't be your spouse, the parent of your qualifying individual if your qualifying individual is your child and under age 13, your child who is under the age of 19, or a dependent whom you or your spouse may claim on your return.

 Reporting on Your Tax Return

 If you qualify for the credit, complete Form 2441.pdf, Child and Dependent Care Expenses and Form 1040.pdf (attach Form 1040, Schedule 3.pdf, Nonrefundable Credits) or Form 1040NR.pdf, U.S. Nonresident Alien Income Tax Return.
 If you received dependent care benefits from your employer (an amount is shown on your Form W-2.pdf, Wage and Tax Statement), you must complete Part III of Form 2441.

 For more information about qualifying for this credit and dependent care benefits, refer to Publication 503, Child and Dependent Care Expenses and Am I Eligible to Claim the Child and Dependent Care Credit?